gkarthik/Branch/README.md

 ## Setup ##
 ### On Eclipse ###
-* Install Spring Tool Suite(<http://spring.io/tools/sts/all>) in Eclipse to make handling Spring easier.
+* Install Spring Tool Suite(<http://spring.io/tools/sts/all>) in Eclipse to make handling Spring easier(Can be installed from Eclipse Marketplace).
 * Pull code from this repository using mercurial plugin.
 * Refresh all dependencies in gradle.
 * Set Up database details in src/main/resources/application.properties and in src/main/resources/liquibase.properties.